Bloom-host/BloomDocs/docs/games/terraria/tshock/whitelisting.md

 ## Toggling Whitelist

-In order to toggle the IP whitelist on your TShock server, head over to the 'File Manager' tab in the panel.
+In order to toggle the IP Whitelist on your TShock server, head over to the 'File Manager' tab in the panel.

 There, find and open the `tshock` folder:
 ![TShock folder opened in file manager](/games/terraria/tshock/whitelisting/folder.png)